Ahzed11/ahzed11.github.io/content/posts/making-dynamic-software-updates-more-comfortable-in-erlang-otp.md

 ```

 ### Relup CI
 The second workflow is a little more complicated and is divided in three parts.
+It runs on every pull request made to main.

 ```yml
 # Beginning of the workflow